 Study Area

 Guam (13.45° N, 144.78° E; 540 km2)is the largest and southernmost island of the Mariana Island Archipelago in the Western Pacific.
 Rota (14.15° N, 145.21° E; 85 km2) is located 76 km north of Guam and has less than 2% of the population of Guam.
 Both islands have large areas of native limestone karst forest with similar species compositions.
-These islands contain a variety of habitat types, but karst forests were chosen as the focus of this study because they contain a larger variety of native and endemic tree species relative to other habitats, such as savannah or ravine forest (Fosberg 1960, Raulerson and Rinehart 1991).
+These islands contain a variety of habitats, but karst forests were chosen as the focus of this study because they contain a larger variety of native and endemic tree species relative to other habitats, such as savannah or ravine forest (Fosberg 1960, Raulerson and Rinehart 1991).

 Effect of ungulates on seedling survival